app-generator/app-generator/docs/source/products/django/adminlte/index.rst

 Building the project
 --------------------

-It's best to use a Python virtual environment for installing the project dependencies.
+It's best to use a Python Virtual Environment for installing the project dependencies.
 You can use the following code to create the virtual environment

 .. code-block:: bash